ucu-cs/template_c_strings/README.md

 <mark>LIST OF ADDITIONAL TASKS<mark>

 # ATTENTION!
-Additional tasks not specified in previous paragraph as a list won't be graded.
+Additional tasks not listed in the previous paragraph would not be graded.

+Be sure to provide a complete list of authors.